spex-xray/pyspextools/_sources/ogip.rst.txt

 pyspex.io.ogip: Importing OGIP files
 ------------------------------------

-The pyspex OGIPRegion class contains methods to read a source spectrum, background spectrum, response file and effective area file, and save them as a SPEX region, which can be used by the other methods in the pyspex module.
+The pyspextools OGIPRegion class contains methods to read a source spectrum, background spectrum, response file and effective area file, and save them as a SPEX region, which can be used by the other methods in the pyspextools module.
 Please note that the module does a direct translation of the OGIP files.
 No filtering of bad channels or other optimizations are performed.
 Bad channel filtering and optimizations can be found in pyspex.data.